mgleissn/getip/README.md

 getip
 =====

-Ruby script to get hostname and IP from a supplied list and return CSV
+Ruby script to get IP from a supplied list of hosts and return host and IP.